Social security: 26.5% - 33.7%

 Sick leave: up to 1 year

 Maternity leave: 16 weeks

-While the person is in Ireland, they are employed and payrolled directly by the company’s HQ entity.
+While the person is in France, they are employed and payrolled directly by the company’s HQ entity.

 Cons: This may appear attractive, but it generally isn't legal in the long term.
 HQ payroll won't be possible if the person is not a tax resident in the HQ country.